Lessons From the Master Who Stopped Coming

 A roller coaster?

-Not the request I expected, but actually there was a park not far away, he could ride a roller coaster, eat cotton candy, and kill the time till class on the Ferris wheel.
+Not the request I expected, but actually there was a park not far from here, he could ride a roller coaster, eat cotton candy, and kill the time till class on the Ferris wheel.

-I rode the roller coaster with the Master six times in a row, until we ran out of a voice to scream any more.
+I rode the roller coaster with the Master six times in a row, until we ran out of voices to scream any more.

 Sitting at the amusement park before leaving for the dojo, the Master told me what movement was like when he started, what it was like when he was my age, what was important and what seemed important.